-3804.3.2 Spas and Pool Heaters.
-Where natural gas service is not available, LP-Gas containers are allowed to be used to supply spa and pool heaters.
+3804.3.2 Spas, Pool Heaters and other listed devices.
+Where natural gas service is not available, LP-Gas containers are allowed to be used to supply spa and pool heaters or other listed devices.
 Such containers shall not exceed 250-gallon water capacity.
 See Table 3804.3 for location of containers.